kevva/screenshot-stream/readme.md

 Type: `String`
 Default: `png`

 Set format to render the image as.
-Supported formats are `png` and `jpeg`.
+Supported formats are `png` and `jpg`.

 ### scale